hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 74

 And [remember] when Moses said to his people, “Allah commands you to slaughter a cow.”
 They said, “Are you mocking us?”
-Moses said, “I seek refuge in Allah from being so ignorant!”
+Moses said, “I seek refuge in Allah from being among the ignorant!”

 # 75